 The non-linear coupled problem has (at least) two solutions.
-The first, physical, solution (Fig. 2) results in a moderate increase of the bar temperature to a hot spot temperature of about 55 $^{\circ}$ C at the bottom where the highest current density
+The first, physical, solution (Fig. 2) results in a moderate increase of the bar temperature to a hot spot temperature of about 55 °C at the bottom where the highest current density is located.
+The other solution is impossible in the physical reality, as it is a result of the unconstrained extrapolation of the material characteristics involved in the coupling.
+Although this solution is not physically viable with this type of material and cooling conditions, it is not to be excluded that for other materials, configurations and conditions, multiple stable states may exist in the physical reality.
+In that case, the object's history will determine which state eventually is reached.

 Two independent FEM models with first order triangular discretisations are used.
 Whether the solution converges to the physical or non-physical field, depends on the algorithm, its associated parameters and the starting solution.
-Fig. 3 illustrates the convergence history of various Picard algorithms [8] with relaxation and a Newton algorithm.
-The plotted parameter is the relative L{∞} -norm of the difference between consecutive solutions.
+Fig. 3 illustrates the convergence history of various Picard algorithms [9] with relaxation and the (quasi-) Newton algorithm.
+The plotted parameter is the relative $L{\infty}$ -norm of the difference between consecutive solutions.
 The Newton algorithm converges faster in the vicinity of the exact solution, but is more expensive.
-The total computation time depends on the software implementation of the different underlying algorithms.
+The total computation time depends on the software implementation of the different underlying algorithms, but on a non-parallel computer, every step takes a comparable amount of CPU time.